Edit

 Tuples as out parameters

 Typically, you refactor a method that has out parameters into a method that returns a tuple.
-However, there are cases in which an out parameter can be of a tuple type.
+However, some cases exist where an out parameter can be a tuple type.
 The following example shows how to work with tuples as out parameters:

 var limitsLookup = new Dictionary<int, (int Min, int Max)>()